Karanarora274/Karanarora274/README.md

 # 👋 Hello!
-I'm Karan Arora, a finance enthusiast and data-driven person passionate about leveraging technology for insightful financial and customer satisfaction analysis.
+I'm Karan Arora, a finance enthusiast and data-driven professional passionate about leveraging technology for insightful financial and customer satisfaction analysis.

 📊 Specializing in data analysis, I thrive on extracting meaningful insights from complex financial and customer experience analysis.